daliborjanak/www.oldmapsonline.org/press/announcement.md

 “There was no real online mapping search mechanism before,“ said Kimberly Kowal from the British Library at the conference in Edinburgh, one year after the launch of the OldMapsOnline website.
 “It is the best single place to go to find historical maps online.”

-With the development of the mobile app it will be even easier to access historical maps and to undertake a virtual journey back in time anywhere.
+With the development of the mobile app it is now even easier to access the historical maps and to undertake a virtual journey back in time anywhere.

 For more information visit www.oldmapsonline.org.